jtv/libpqxx/include/pqxx/doc/datatypes.md

 This part is the most work.
 You can skip it for types that are _always_ null, but those will be rare.

-The APIs for doing this are designed so that you don't need to allocate memory on the free store, also known as "the heap": `new`/`delete`.
-Memory allocation can be hidden inside `std::string`, `std::vector`, etc.  The conversion API allows you to use `std::string` for convenience, or memory buffers for speed.
+The APIs for doing this are designed to avoid, where opssible, the need to allocate memory on the free store, also known as "the heap".
+In other words, the API minimises use of `new`/`delete`, even ones hidden inside `std::string`, `std::vector`, etc.  The conversion API allows you to use `std::string` for convenience, or fixed memory buffers for speed.

 Start by specialising the `pqxx::string_traits` template.
 You don't absolutely have to implement all parts of this API.
 Generally, if it compilers, you're OK for the time being.
 Just bear in mind that future libpqxx versions may change the API — or how it uses the API internally.
+In fact libpqxx 8.0 extends the conversion API in several ways.

+As of 8.0, this is what a specialisation of `string_traits` should look like:

 ```cxx
     namespace pqxx